 If you work with multiple images, cropping them all individually to the exact same size can be a real pain.
-Or perhaps your images need a watermark, but you have a batch of 30 to edit.
-Editing them all at the same time can save you a lot of time and energy.
-Here’s how to edit multiple photos to make your photo editing more efficient.
+Perhaps you have a batch of 30 images and they all need the same watermark.
+In either case, editing them all simultaneously can save you loads of time.

-In this guide, we cover Windows, MacOS, and Chrome OS.
-All three platforms have native tools to make simple edits to your photos and images.
-However, there’s no native way to manipulate more than one image at a time.
+In this guide, we show you how to edit multiple photos at once in Windows, MacOS, and Chrome OS.
+All three platforms have native tools to make simple edits, but there’s no native way to manipulate more than one image at a time.
 That means we must turn to third-party solutions.

-For Windows, we use an open-source Photoshop replacement and a plugin:
+For Windows and MacOS, we use an open-source Photoshop replacement and a plug-in:

 GNU Image Manipulation Program (GIMP) – The biggest threat to Adobe Photoshop is this free, open-source desktop program.
 It has mostly everything you need to manipulate images, like cropping, color adjustment, adding effects, layers, and more.
 We highly recommend this software if you want to avoid Photoshop’s monthly subscription.

-Batch Image Manipulation Program (BIMP) – This is a free plugin for GIMP that adds batch editing to the open-source desktop software.
+Batch Image Manipulation Program (BIMP) – This is a free plug-in for GIMP that adds batch editing.
 You need to install GIMP first, followed by this tool.

 Step 1: Open GIMP and click File on the main menu.